geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 For detailed instructions on exports, see the [Exporting Data page](https://developers.google.com/earth-engine/exporting) on the GEE website .

 ## Mapping things

-One of the major benefits of the JavaScript versus Python API is hte ability to quickly render on-the-fly geovisualizations of your imagery and outputs.
+One of the major benefits of the JavaScript versus Python API is the ability to quickly render on-the-fly geovisualizations of your imagery and outputs.
+The mapping window has several useful functionalities described below.

 ### Map viewer